EMD SD70 series: SD70ACe-T4 (2015–present)

 While it retains the basic SD70 designation, the locomotive has several major new features that set it apart from its successful ancestor such as a vibration-isolated powertrain, and alternator start capability.
 In addition, it features a newly redesigned cab reminiscent of the earlier SD70M, featuring the classic "teardrop" windshields first introduced on the FP45 in December 1967; new fabricated trucks; a longer frame at 76 ft 8 in; longer radiators with three radiator fans instead of two; an additional step on the front and rear; and a smoother long hood roofline.

 Fifteen SD70ACe-T4 demonstrators were built at Muncie, Indiana by November 2016.
 Union Pacific was the first customer to order SD70ACe-T4's.
 UP 3012–3014, the first production SD70ACe-T4's, were assigned to active service in early November 2016.

 Union Pacific acquired 100 SD70ACe-T4's: 12 former demonstrators rostered as UP 3000–3011, and 88 production units (3012–3099).
 3012-3056 were built at Bombardier's Sahagun, Mexico plant.
 3057-3099 will be built at Muncie, IN, following completion of the Tier 4 credit SD70ACe's UP 8997–9096.
 All UP SD70ACe-T4's are classified as SD70AHs.

 SD70ACeP4-T4's EMDX 1603 and 1604 were built and painted as demonstrators for the BNSF Railway.
 These units have a B1-1B wheel arrangement akin to the SD70ACe-P4.

 In August 2018, CSX Transportation ordered 10 SD70ACe-T4's.
 They were classified by CSX as ST70AH.
 In July 2023, CSX Transportation sidelined their ST70AH locomotives due to the leasing agreement being expired.
 All 10 have been taken back to PRLX and will more than likely be used as parts or on the lease fleet.

 Norfolk Southern originally ordered 10 SD70ACe-T4's, but opted for more SD70ACe Tier-4 credit locomotives instead.
 The cancelled units are currently part of the Progress Rail lease fleet.

 EMDX 1501 will remain in Progress Rail Services ownership as a test bed.

+In December 2025, Lake State Railway bought 4 SD70ACe-T4 locomotives from Progress Rail.

+In January 2026, CPKC Railway announced an order for 65 SD70ACe-T4 locomotives.